-The Shire of Adora officially covers the Illawarra and South Coast regions of New South Wales, Australia, extending from the base of the Sutherland and Macarthur regions, down through to the border of Victoria.
+The Shire of Adora officially covers the South Coast regions of New South Wales, Australia, extending from the base of the Sutherland and Macarthur regions, down through to the border of Victoria.
 We have members throughout the Illawarra , the Shoalhaven and Eurobodalla in the South.
-The Shire is bordered to the north by the Barony of Rowany, to the south-west by the Canton of Okewaite, the Barony of Politarchopolis and the Shire of Bordescros.
+The Shire is bordered to the North by the Barony of Rowany, to the West by the Canton of Okewaite, the Barony of Politarchopolis and the Shire of Bordescros.
 To the South is the Barony of Krae Glas and to the East is the beautiful Tasman Sea.

 The College was sponsored by the Shire of Agaricus.
 Agaricus consequently assumed responsibility for the greater Wollongong area, in which the College was located.
 Over time, the expanded Shire attracted members all the way from Wollongong to Jervis Bay.

 At Rowany Festival AS XXXVIII (2004), a proposal was made to split Agaricus into its northern and southern parts.
 The subsequent poll overwhelmingly favoured the creation of a new shire covering the Illawarra and Shoalhaven regions.
-The Shire of Agaricus continues to serve the south-western Sydney area until it was officially closed in 2014, and the lands of Agaricus were divided once more between the Shire of Adora and its neighbours.
+The Shire of Agaricus continued to serve the south-western Sydney area until it was officially closed in 2014, and the lands of Agaricus were divided once more between the Shire of Adora and its neighbours.

-The first event of the new Shire, the Feast of the Four Winds, was held on 13 November 2004.
+The first event of the new Shire, the Feast of the Four Winds, was held on the 13th November 2004.
 The feast has been held every year since except for 2012, when the Shire hosted Lochac’s November Crown event.
-The Shire’s other major event is the Flametree Ball, held in May every year since 1999 (when it was sponsored by the College of St Malachy).

 The Shire was originally known as Colles Ardorum, being Latin for hills of flame or hills of passion, and inspired by the Illawarra Escarpment and the Illawarra Flame Tree.
 This name, however, in January 2007 was notified by the College of Heralds as unacceptable to not being a meaningful Latin place name.

-The Flame Tree Ball and the Feast of the Four Winds continue to be held each year.
-A newcomers feast is often held at the beginning of the year for new members though new members are welcome at any time of the year.
+The Flametree Ball in Autumn, Cold War in Winter, the Feast of Four Winds in the Spring and the Tournament by the Sea during Summertime have become beloved annual events in the Shire of Adora.
 Please contact the Seneschal or see the Events page for these and other upcoming events for the Shire of Adora and other nearby medieval re-enactment groups.